Pupil Premium Strategy

 Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of these pupils covered by the Pupil Premium.

 Strong leadership systems will ensure that Pupil Premium funding has the necessary impact.
-This includes an identified governor having responsibility for Pupil Premium, alongside the Executive Headteacher and Head of School leading and implementing the Pupil Premium Strategy.
+This includes an identified governor having responsibility for Pupil Premium, alongside the Headteacher leading and implementing the Pupil Premium Strategy.
 All matters relating to the Pupil Premium are reported back to the Governors ensuring that the school is held to account for the impact of spending.
 Clayton St John CofE Primary is committed to ensuring maximum progress for all groups of children and we endeavour to close any attainment gaps through implementation of this strategy.